Bastion Host Configuration for Cluster Authorization

 Option 2: Key-Based Authentication

 The Forward Cluster supports key-based authentication, allowing users to log in using a secure key pair instead of a password.
-This guide uses an ED25519 key as an example.

 1. Generate an SSH Key on the Bastion Host

-ssh-keygen -t ed25519 -C "user1@team.company.net"
+ssh-keygen -t ecdsa -C "user1@team.company.net"

-passphrase to protect your private keys on the bastion host.
+security, use a passphrase to protect your private keys on the bastion host.

 2. Copy the Key to Each Cluster Node

-Repeat this command for each node in the cluster.
+Repeat for each node in the cluster.

 3. Connect Using the SSH Key

-With the key installed, use the following command to log in.
+With the key installed, log in using:

 ssh forward@<node-ip>